Fibre Channel: Switches

 A fabric consisting entirely of one vendors products is considered to be homogeneous.
 This is often referred to as operating in its "native mode" and allows the vendor to add proprietary features which may not be compliant with the Fibre Channel standard.

 If multiple switch vendors are used within the same fabric it is heterogeneous, the switches may only achieve adjacency if all switches are placed into their interoperability modes.
 This is called the "open fabric" mode as each vendor's switch may have to disable its proprietary features to comply with the Fibre Channel standard.

 Some switch manufacturers offer a variety of interoperability modes above and beyond the "native" and "open fabric" states.
 These "native interoperability" modes allow switches to operate in the native mode of another vendor and still maintain some of the proprietary behaviors of both.
 However, running in native interoperability mode may still disable some proprietary features and can produce fabrics of questionable stability.

 Host bus adapters

 Fibre Channel HBAs, as well as CNAs, are available for all major open systems, computer architectures, and buses, including PCI and SBus.
+HBAs connect servers to the Fibre Channel network and are part of a class of devices known as translation devices.
 Some are OS dependent.
 Each HBA has a unique World Wide Name (WWN), which is similar to an Ethernet MAC address in that it uses an Organizationally Unique Identifier (OUI) assigned by the IEEE.
 However, WWNs are longer (8 bytes).
 There are two types of WWNs on an HBA; a World Wide Node Name (WWNN), which can be shared by some or all ports of a device, and a World Wide Port Name (WWPN), which is necessarily unique to each port.
+Adapters or routers can connect Fibre Channel networks to IP or Ethernet networks.